pshahzeb/docker-volume-vsphere/docs/user-guide/admin-cli.md

 they belong is not permitted.
 Make sure no volumes are attached.
 To do so:
 1. Get the list of containers running. (docker ps)
-2. If the container has any dvs volume mounted (docker inspect container_name), stop the container.
+2. If the container has any vDVS volume mounted (docker inspect container_name), stop the container.
 3. Ensure that the dvs volumes have status detached (docker volume inspect)

 #### Help